 Special Risks of Cyber Attacks.
 As with any entity that conducts business through electronic means in the modern marketplace, the Funds, and their service providers, may be susceptible to operational and information security risks resulting from cyber attacks.
 Cyber attacks include, among other behaviors, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized monitoring, release, misuse, loss, destruction or corruption of confidential information, unauthorized access to relevant systems, compromises to networks or devices that the Funds and their service providers use to service the Funds' operations, ransomware, operational disruption or failures in the physical infrastructure or operating systems that support the Funds and their service providers, or various other forms of cyber security breaches.
 Cyber attacks affecting the Funds, the Adviser, the Funds' distributor, the Funds' custodians, or any other of the Funds' intermediaries or service providers may adversely impact the Funds and their shareholders, potentially resulting in, among other things, financial losses or the inability of Fund shareholders to transact business.
-For instance, cyber attacks may interfere with the processing of shareholder transactions, impact a Fund's ability to calculate its net asset value, cause the release of private shareholder information or confidential business information, impede trading, subject the Funds to regulatory fines or financial losses and/or cause reputational damage.
+For instance, cyber attacks may interfere with the processing of shareholder transactions, impact a Fund's ability to calculate its net asset value, cause the release of private shareholder information or confidential losses information, impede trading, subject the Funds to regulatory fines or financial losses and/or cause reputational damage.
 The Funds may also incur additional costs for cyber security risk management purposes designed to mitigate or prevent the risk of cyber attacks.
-Such costs may be ongoing because threats of cyber attacks are constantly evolving as cyber attackers become more sophisticated and their techniques become more complex.
-Similar types of cyber security risks are also present for issuers of securities in which the Funds may invest, which could result in material adverse consequences for such is
+Such costs may be ongoing because threats of cyber security risks are also present for issuers of securities in which the Funds may invest, which could result in material adverse consequences for such issuers and may cause a Fund's investments in such companies to lose value.
+There can be no assurance that the Funds' there.

 LIBOR Replacement Risk.
 The London Interbank Offered Rate ("LIBOR") was a leading floating rate benchmark used in loans, corporate and municipal bonds, asset-backed and mortgage-backed securities, interest rate swaps, notes, derivatives and other instruments or investments.
 On July 27, 2017, the United Kingdom's Financial Conduct Authority, which regulated LIBOR, announced the gradual phase out of LIBOR.
 As of September 2024, all publications of LIBOR have been discontinued.
 Public and Private sector market participants have worked to establish new or alternative reference rates to be used in place of LIBOR.
 The U.S. Federal Reserve, based on the recommendations of the New York Federal Reserve's Alternative Reference Rate Committee (comprised of major derivative market participants and their regulators), has begun publishing Secured Overnight Financing Rate ("SOFR"), a broad measure of secured overnight U.S. Treasury repo rates, as the preferred alternative rate to LIBOR.
 Actions by regulators have resulted in the establishment of alternative reference rates to LIBOR in most major currencies.
-Markets are developing in response to these new rates, but questions around liquidity in these rates and how to appropriately adjust these rates to eliminate any economic value transfer at the time of transition remain a significant concern.
-Proposals for alternative reference rates for other currencies have also been announced or have already begun publication.
-The unavailability of LIBOR presents risks to the Funds, including the risk that any pricing or adjustments to the Funds' investments resulting from a substitute or alternate reference rate may adversely affect the Funds' performance and/or NAV.
-The utilization of an alternative reference rate, or the transition process to an alternative reference rate, may adversely affect the Funds' liquidity and valuation of the Funds' investments, insuers of instruments in which the Funds investments and financial markets generally.
+Markets are developing in response to these new rates, but questions around liquidity in these rates for other currencies have also been announced or have already begun publication.
+The unavailability of LIBOR presents risks to the Funds' investments resulting from a substitute or alternative reference rate and/or NAV.
+The utilization of an alternative reference rate, or the transition process to an alternative reference rate, may adversely affect the Funds' performance.
+It remains uncertain how such changes would be implemented and the effects such changes would have on the Funds, including any negative effects on the Funds' liquidity and valuation of the Funds' investments, investments, issuers of instruments in which the Funds invest and financial markets generally.